United States

 Civilian Administration Plates

 Federal government plate, I = Department of the Interior.
-This plate style was introduced in the 1950s and used into the 1960s. |
+Early 1950s to late 1960s plate style. | |

 Federal government plate, Pre-2002 plate style, earlier version with large caption.
-These dies were introduced on District of Columbia plates in the late 1960s, so I assume also this U.S. Government plate style was introduced at that time.
+These dies were introduced on District of Columbia plates in 1967, so I assume also this U.S. Government plate style was introduced at that time.
 P = U.S. Postal Service.
 Only passenger type cars belonging to the Postal Service use these plates.
-Mail delivery trucks have a number painted directly onto the body. |
+Mail delivery trucks have a number painted directly onto the body. | |

 Federal government plate, N = Department of the Navy.
 I assume 94 is the vehicle's year of manufacture.
-2002 onwards plate style. |
+2002 onwards plate style. | |

 U.S. Coast Guard plate.
 NAF = Non Appropriated Funds.
-At the back of the plates is a note saying that is was presented by the Coast Guard on Governor's Island in New York in 1989. |
+At the back of the plate is a note saying that is was presented by the Coast Guard on Governor's Island in New York in 1989. | |

 United States Park Police.
-Special 90th anniversary issue in 2007. |
+Special 90th anniversary issue in 2007. | |

 Military Plates

-Pre-1978 Army plate. |
+Pre-1978 Army plate. | |

-U.S. Army Non Appropriated Funds plate. |
+U.S. Army Non Appropriated Funds plate. | |

-U.S. Navy plate, 91 is the vehicle's year of manufacture. |
+U.S. Navy plate, 91 is the vehicle's year of manufacture. | |

 U.S. Air Force plate, 98 is the vehicle's year of manufacture, B = civilian type vehicle.
-On this plate, the captions and border are embossed, the number itself is made from stickers. |
+On this plate, the captions and border are embossed, the number itself is made from stickers. | |

 Army-Air Force Exchange Service plate. |